3 Appealing Advantages of Pursuing Medical Administrative Assistant Training

 1. A High Level of Career Stability

-Employment within the field of medical administrative assisting is projected to grow three times faster than the average growth rate for all occupations in the U.S. between 2012 and 2022.
-In fact, the number of new jobs in this vocation is expected to increase by 36 percent, which translates to more than 189,000 additional opportunities over that period.*
+Employment within the field of medical administrative assisting is projected to grow almost three times faster than the average growth rate for all occupations in the U.S. between 2014 and 2024.
+In fact, the number of new jobs in this vocation is expected to increase by 20.5 percent, which translates to more than 108,000 additional opportunities over that period.*

 As a result, medical administrative specialists, in comparison to many other types of workers, frequently feel more confidence and peace of mind about their professional futures.
 And that confidence is justified for several reasons.
 For example, consider the following facts:

 - By the year 2030, American adults will likely initiate almost twice as many visits to the doctor as they did in 2004.**

 - Along with overall rising rates of chronic conditions like arthritis, hypertension, and diabetes, the U.S. is also experiencing a major rise in the number of older people who require more health services.
 From 2000 to 2030, the population of Americans aged 65 and up could almost double.
 And by 2030, over 60 percent of people in that segment of the population may be managing multiple chronic conditions.**